-Would you like to automatically grow your mailing list anytime your form is submitted?
+Would you like to automatically grow your mailing list any time your form is submitted?
 With the ActiveCampaign addon for WPForms, you can easily send data from your form submissions to your ActiveCampaign account.

-In this tutorial, we’ll show you how to install and set up the ActiveCampaign addon for WPForms.
+This tutorial will show you how to install and set up the ActiveCampaign addon for WPForms.

 ActiveCampaign Account Name

 In this field, you can add any name you’d like.
 It’s for your internal use only and will be helpful if you add more than one ActiveCampaign account to your site.

 ActiveCampaign API URL and Key

 Each ActiveCampaign account has its own unique API values.
 To locate yours, you’ll first need to log in to your ActiveCampaign account.

 After logging in to your account, click on Settings near the bottom of the left sidebar.

 An additional menu should appear in the sidebar.
 Here, click on Developer.